seansfkelley/seansfkelley.github.io/_drafts/tangrams.md

   - /assets/tangrams/tangrams.css
 ---

+TODO: Mobile layout.

+TODO: Color-code each half.
+Draw the stroke inside the bounds of each shape a la https://stackoverflow.com/a/7273346.
+This makes the reveal about the black and white silhouette more surprising.

 Remember [tangrams](https://en.wikipedia.org/wiki/Tangram)?
 Remember how they would mess with your intuition, that the [silhouettes they drew seemed to lie](https://en.wikipedia.org/wiki/Tangram#Paradoxes)?

 I'm working on a large refactor that is composed of two primary layers.
 Imagine two similar tiles.